-Improper tire pressure or overloading the Rhino may cause severe injury or death from loss of control or rollover.
+- Improper tire pressure or overloading this vehicle may cause severe injury or death from loss of control or rollover. - Never set or allow tire pressure to be below the minimum.
+Tire may dislodge from rim.

-OPERATING TIRE PRESSURE: Set with tires cold.
-RECOMMENDED:
+OPERATING TIRE PRESSURE: With tires cold, set as follows.